007revad/Download_Synology_Archive/README.md

-# download-synology-dsm
+# Download Synology Archive
-Download all the synology DSM firmware images
+Download all or part of the Synology archive